 All the time ask yourself the question, what’s in it for them.
 Then try to answer that question.

 That’s an important question, because your audience has asked that question of themselves, and they’ve come up with a positive answer.
 That’s because they reckon there’s something in your presentation for them!
 So, don’t disappoint them.
+Because it’s really important to know your audience as President Trump found out the hard way.

 When you’ve got a good idea of the people in your audience you are well set to reference them or groups of them in your presentation.